autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 Your task is to:

+1. Read all the sensor values (sensor 0 to sensor 7)
-1. Compare both sensor values (value_1 and value_2)
+2. Compare all the sensor values
-2. Use if-else if-else logic to determine different conditions
+3. Use if-else if-else logic to determine different conditions
-3. Send different messages based on which sensors detect the line
+4. Send different messages based on which sensors detect the line

 Complete the code below by adding the conditional logic: